-If in a climate where the fluid in the system could freeze, never leave liquid in the booster system.
-Drain the system completely.
-During winter months and cold weather, the liquid could freeze and damage the system components.
+If in a climate where the fluid in the casing could freeze, never leave liquid in the pump casing.
+Drain the casing completely.
+During winter months and cold weather, the liquid could freeze and damage the pump casing.

-Do not run the equipment dry or start the pump without the proper prime (flooded system).
+Do not run the equipment dry or start the pump without the proper prime (casing flooded).

-Never operate the pump(s) for more than a short interval with the discharge valve closed.
+Never operate the pump for more than a short interval with the discharge valve closed.
 The length of the interval depends on several factors including the nature of the fluid pumped and its temperature.
 Contact American-Marsh Engineering for additional support if required.

-Never operate the system with a closed suction valve.
+Never operate the pump with a closed suction valve.

 Excessive pump noise or vibration may indicate a dangerous operating condition.
-The pump(s) must be shutdown immediately.
+The pump must be shutdown immediately.

-Do not operate the pump and/or the system for an extended period of time below the recommended minimum flow.
+Do not operate the pump for an extended period of time below the recommended minimum flow.
+See Figure 7, page 15.

-It is absolutely essential that the rotation of the motor be checked before starting any pump in the system.
-Incorrect rotation of the pump(s) for even a short period of time can cause severe damage to the pumping assembly.
+The pump shaft MUST turn toward the suction of the pump when viewed from the motor end.
+It is absolutely essential that the rotation of the motor be checked before installation of the coupling spacer and starting the pump.
+Incorrect rotation of the pump for even a short period of time can unscrew the shaft sleeves, which can cause severe damage.